ankush-bhatia/SessionManager/README.md

 # SessionManager

 ## Description:
-- It is a light weight networking library which can be used to make http requests to the server.
+- Light weight networking library which can be used to make http requests to the server.
 - This library uses Apple's URLSession framework to handle network calls.

-## If you like SessionManager, don't forget to give ★ at the top right of this page.
-Any kind of suggestions/contributions are welcome.

 ## Features

 - [x] Make http calls with all types of error codes handling.
+- [x] Available on Cocoapods.
-- [x] Cocoapods Integration.
+- [x] Available on Carthage.
 - [x] Error handling implemented.
-- [x] Different API for downloading and uploading files.
+- [x] Different APIs for downloading and uploading files.

 ## Requirements

-- iOS 10.0+
+- iOS 11.0+
 - Xcode 10+

 ## Installation

 - SessionManager is available on [CocoaPods](https://cocoapods.org).
 - SessionManager is available on [Carthage](https://github.com/Carthage/Carthage).
-- Current version compatible with Swift 4.1.
+- Current version compatible with Swift 4.1, 5.0.

 #### Cocoapods
 Add the following line to your Podfile: